Tengo10/framework-usb-to-uart/README.md

 - find a good LDO (AMS out of stock)

 ## Manufacture
-Parts, PCB and Assembly at JLC PCB is about 24€ for 5 PCBs and 2 Assembled
+Parts, PCB and Assembly at JLC PCB are about 24€ for 5 PCBs, 2 assembled.

 ## Legal
 Based on the reference design by the Framework Team.
 Not responsible for anything.
 Design provided as is.